josieboss/house_price_prediction/README.md

 # house_price_prediction

 This project aims to predict house prices using machine learning techniques.
-The goal is to develop a model that can accurately estimate the prices of residential properties based on various features and attributes.
+The goal is to develop a model that can accurately estimate the prices of residential properties based on various features and attributes

 Table of Contents
 Introduction